-A generator embedded in the Distribution networks is normally of power capacity compatible with the feeder where it is allocated.
-This makes that groups will be significantly smaller than units connected into the transmission grid.
-Groups will be easy to operate and at the same time supporting network security and the frequency and voltage maintenance.
-Big control panels filled with push buttons and analogic measures in the past, have been substituted by digital systems that provide in a screen much better capacity to operate the generator and monitor its values.
+A generator embedded in the distribution networks normally has a power capacity that is compatible with the feeder where it is connected to.
+The generators embedded in the distribution networks would be significantly smaller than units connected into the transmission grid.
+These groups are easy to operate and at the same time support network security, frequency and voltage maintenance.
+The big control panels filled with push buttons and analogic measures in the past, have now been substituted by digital systems that provide much better capabilities to operate the generator and monitor system values.

-This application is normally developed by each supplier for their own supplied generators.
-This control application always runs in top of a SCADA System and the generation control is limited in most cases to the generator from the same supplier.
-For that reason, in some cases we found two SCADA systems dedicated to control generators from different suppliers.
+This application is normally developed by each generator suppliers for their own generators.
+This control application always runs on the top of a SCADA System and the generation control is limited in most cases to the generator from the same supplier.
+For this reason, in some cases, we found that two SCADA systems were used to control generators from two different suppliers.